-24. On 13 August 2015, the Registrar notified Rush that she was minded to issue a regulatory direction pursuant to section 87 of the CUA to direct Rush to comply with the minimum reserve requirement

-(the "August 2015 Minded to Letter").
+- On 13 August 2015, the Registrar notified Rush that she was minded to issue a regulatory direction pursuant to section 87 of the CUA to direct Rush to comply with the minimum reserve requirement (the "August 2015 Minded to Letter"). - 41.
 On 3 September 2015, RCU received a letter from Rush in response to the August 2015 Minded to Letter.
 Also enclosed was a letter from ILCU to Rush confirming that the expiry of the SPS Guarantee previously secured by Rush would not affect the claim being processed at that time.
-On 23 September 2015, RCU received correspondence from Rush, stating that the Board unanimously decided that a ToE process was "in the best interests of its members."
-I beg to refer to copies of this correspondence located at Tab 8 of the Book.

-- 25. By letter dated 16 October 2015 (the "October 2015 Direction"), the Registrar issued a regulatory direction pursuant to Section 87 of the CUA, directing Rush to comply with the minimum reserve requirement.
-At the date of the October 2015 Direction, based on the information reported by Rush in its PR for the financial quarter ended 30 June 2015, Rush reported reserves of 5.6% of total assets.
-Consequently, the amount of funding required to restore Rush's reserves to 10% of total assets amounted to circa €1.28 million.
-I beg to refer to a copy of the October 2015 Direction located at Tab 9 of the Book. - 26.
-On 3 November 2015, ILCU lodged €1.28 million of SPS funding into an NTMA account in the name of Rush.
+- 42. On 23 September 2015, RCU received correspondence from Rush, stating that the Board unanimously decided that a ToE process was "in the best interests of its members." - 43.
+By letter dated 16 October 2015 (the "October 2015 Direction"), the Registrar issued a regulatory direction pursuant to section 87 of the CUA, directing Rush to comply with the minimum reserve requirement.
+At the date of the October 2015 Direction, based on the information reported by Rush in its PR as at 30 June 2015, Rush reported reserves of 5.6% of total assets.
+Consequently, the amount of funding required to restore Rush's reserves to 10% of total assets amounted to circa €1.28 million. - On 3 November 2015, ILCU lodged €1.28 million of SPS funding into an NTMA account in the name of Rush.
 This funding was conditional on the completion of the proposed ToE process.
-ILCU was the only party mandated to access the funds in the NTMA account and as such Rush was unable to drawdown these funds. - 27.
-Rush commenced a ToE process with November 2015.
-This process was to be completed within a 12-week timeline, due to the financial and governance concerns held by RCU.
-The ToE process and timeline was agreed by all parties and RCU continued to monitor its progression.
+ILCU was the only party mandated to access the funds in the NTMA account and as such Rush was unable to draw down these funds. - 46.
+On 17 December 2015, notified RCU of a delay in the ToE process.